yanosz/thw-reservierung/README.md

 Since passenger su's to the owner of the directory, creating a new user is recommended:

-<code>useradd -s /bin/bash reservireung && chown /srv/reservierung</code>
+<code>useradd -s /bin/bash reservierung && chown /srv/reservierung</code>

 Su to user and checkout source-tree<pre>
 su - reservierung